UNIVERSITY OF WISCONSIN River Falls

 The University of Wisconsin-River Falls Chemistry and Biotechnology Department offers hands-on learning and faculty interaction are important components of our program.
 Chemistry faculty have breadth of expertise in areas of chemistry such as analytical, biochemistry, computational, education, inorganic, medicinal, organic, pharmacology, physical and polymer chemistry.
 Students learn in small classes and have the opportunity to work closely with faculty on undergraduate research early in their college careers.

-If you're interested in our programs or in our scholarships for talented incoming students, please e-mail department chair Barb Nielsen or go straight to our admissions page.
+If you're interested in our programs or in our scholarships for talented incoming students, please e-mail department chair Lisa Kroutil or go straight to our admissions page.